hav4ik/hav4ik.github.io/articles/_posts/2020-12-11-deep-metric-learning-survey.md

 Although this blog post is mainly about **Supervised Deep Metric Learning** and is self-sufficient by its own, it would be benefitial for you to consider getting familiar with traditional Metric Learning methods (i.e. without Neural Networks) to develop a broader understanding on this topic.
 I highly recommend the [introductory guides on Metric Learning][sklearn_metric_learning_guide] as a starter.
 If you want to get into the formal mathematical side of things, I recommend the tutorial by [Diaz et al. (2020)][diaz_tutorial_metric_math].
 More advanced Metric Learning methods includes the popular [t-SNE (van der Maaten & Hinton, 2008)][tsne_paper] and the new shiny [UMAP (McInnes et al., 2018)][umap_paper] that everybody uses nowadays for data clustering and visualization.

 This article is organized as follows.
-In the **"Direct Approaches"** section, I will quickly glance through the methods which are commonly used for Deep Metric Learning, before the rise of angular margin methods in 2017.
+In the **"Direct Approaches"** section, I will quickly glance through the methods that were commonly used for Deep Metric Learning, before the rise of angular margin methods in 2017.
 Then, in **Moving Away from Direct Approaches**, I will describe the transitioning to current angular margin SOTA models and the reasons why we ditch the direct approaches.
 Then, in the **"State-of-the-Art Approaches"** section, I will describe in more detail the advances in Metric Learning in recent years.

 The most useful section for both beginners and more experienced readers will be the **"Getting Practical"** section, in which I will do a case study of how Deep Metric Learning is used to achieve State-of-the-Art results in various practical problems (mostly from Kaggle and large-scale benchmarks), as well as the tricks that were used to make things work.